-TEXAS INSTRUMENTS INC's gross profit margin for the second quarter of its fiscal year 2016 is essentially unchanged when compared to the same period a year ago.
-The company has grown its sales and net income at a faster pace than the average competitor in its subsector this quarter as compared to the same quarter a year ago, and although its growth in net income has outpaced the industry average, its revenue growth has not.
-TEXAS INSTRUMENTS INC has strong liquidity.
-Currently, the Quick Ratio is 1.95 which shows the ability to cover short-term cash needs.
-The company's liquidity has increased from the same period a year ago, despite already having very strong liquidity to begin with.
+TEXAS INSTRUMENTS INC's gross profit margin for the fourth quarter of its fiscal year 2020 is essentially unchanged when compared to the same period a year ago.
+The company managed to grow both sales and net income at a faster pace than the average competitor in its subsector this quarter as compared to the same quarter a year ago.
+TEXAS INSTRUMENTS INC is extremely liquid.
+Currently, the Quick Ratio is 3.34 which clearly shows the ability to cover any short-term cash needs.
+TXN managed to increase the liquidity from the same period a year ago, despite already having very strong liquidity to begin with.
 This would indicate improved cash flow.

-During the same period, stockholders' equity ("net worth") has remained virtually unchanged only decreasing by 2.38% from the same quarter last year.
-The key liquidity measurements indicate that the company is unlikely to face financial difficulties in the near future.
+At the same time, stockholders' equity ("net worth") has remained virtually unchanged only increasing by 3.14% from the same quarter last year.
+Overall, the key liquidity measurements indicate that the company is very unlikely to face financial difficulties in the near future.

 STOCKS TO BUY: TheStreet Quant Ratings has identified a handful of stocks that can potentially TRIPLE in the next 12-months.
 To learn more visit www.TheStreetRatings.com.

 |Net Sales ($mil)||4076.0||3350.0|

 |Net Income ($mil)||1688.0||1070.0|